Hong Kong leader says privacy law changes will only target illegal behaviour

 HONG KONG, July 6 (Reuters) - Hong Kong leader Carrie Lam said on Tuesday that proposed changes to the city’s privacy law will only target illegal “doxxing” behaviour, referring to the practice of the sharing of people’s personal data without their consent.

-Lam was speaking at a weekly news briefing after an Asian industry group that includes Google (GOOGL.O), Facebook (FB.O) and Twitter (TWTR.N) warned that tech companies could stop offering their services in Hong Kong if it proceeds with plans to change privacy laws. read more
+Lam was speaking at a weekly news briefing after an Asian industry group that includes Google, Facebook and Twitter warned that tech companies could stop offering their services in Hong Kong if it proceeds with plans to change privacy laws.

+Reporting by Hong Kong newsroom; Writing by Anne Marie Roantree; Editing by Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.